butla/bultrowicz.com/cv/curriculum_vitae.en.md

 ### 2017.01 -- 2017.06
-Software contractor at Techno Service SA (https://tspcb.pl/) / Siled (http://siled.pl/) Remote
+Software contractor at Techno Service SA (https://tspcb.pl/) / Siled (http://siled.pl/) Remote, with a few factory visits in Gdańsk

-The company had a multi-step manual process for creating solder joint quality reports from specialized machines.
+The company had a multi-step manual process for creating PCB solder joint quality reports.
+The initial board analysis was performed by specialized industrial machines.
 I was hired to automate the process.

 The old process looked like this: